EajksEajks/blender-cloud/README.md

 Blender Cloud relies on a number of services in order to run.
 Check out the [Pillar system setup]( https://pillarframework.org/development/system_setup/#step-by-step-setup) to set this up.

+Add `cloud.local` to the `/etc/hosts` file on localhost.
+This is a development convention.

 ### Check out the code
 Go to the local development directory and check out the following repositories, next to each other.